sreeshmaheshwar/formal-power-series/README.md

 ## Notes

 - There are formal power series operations required by some competitive programming problems that are not yet supported - for example, finding the square root of a formal power series or composing two together.
 Moreover, *sparse* variants (meaning, on large polynomials with comparatively few non-zero coefficients) of the operations that _are_ supported have not yet been implemented.
-- Inspecting [Library Checker](https://judge.yosupo.jp/) submissions shows other implementations of operations being faster in practice.
-We rely on Newton's method for efficient (generally $O(N \log N)$, assuming $O(N \log N)$ convolution) yet simple implementations, but it would seem that other methods occasionally have better constant factors.
+- [Library Checker](https://judge.yosupo.jp/) submissions show other implementations of operations being faster in practice.
+We rely on Newton's method for efficient (generally $O(N \log N)$, assuming $O(N \log N)$ convolution) yet simple implementations, but it would appear that other methods occasionally have better constant factors.
 In some cases though, different NTT performance is the culprit.